madetech/handbook/roles/sfia/senior_user_researcher.md

 ### Complexity

 Leads user research with their team within a wider programme of work in multi-organisation stakeholder environments.
-Able to balance complex user and organsational needs and use research to inform design, strategy and processes.
+Able to balance complex user and organisational needs and use research to inform design, strategy and processes.

 #### Examples of behaviour and responsibilities